 I have been a flight instructor since 2007.
 Taught by a 141 flight school collegiate system which is frankly one of the best in the country.
 No, it wasn’t Embry-Riddle, but I did have the opportunity to compete against them… but that’s for another time.
 Throughout my training there I never felt unsafe.
 I certainly felt confident and at times cocky, but what type-A personality doesn’t.
 I had the confidence of a kid who’s family always had a computer and used it to play flight sims from as early as I can remember.
 In those sims I bent a lot of metal, but I also learned how to make an airplane do what I wanted it to do, as well as where the edges of performance were.
-I knew the “what” of performance, but I lacked understanding of the “how”.
-Specifically, I didn’t know how to turn.
+I knew the “what” of performance, but I lacked the “how”.
+Specifically, I didn’t understand how airplanes turn.

 I don’t want this next part to be taken the wrong way, but I was a very typical pilot in an atypical situation.
 I had a great mentor who always challenged me to think like a 4 year old.
 What do 4 year olds do?
 They ask, almost incessantly… “Why?”
 Through asking why, I learned that a lot of the things that I thought were true, simply weren’t.
 So then I got curious to see if other pilots I met had the same incorrect info and I began with a simple quiz.